 The probate process involves several stages from application to distribution.
 For comprehensive guidance on each stage, see our complete guide to probate in the UK.

-Complete PA1P form (with will) or PA1A form (without will) and submit to Probate Registry.
+Complete PA1P form (with will) or PA1A form (without will) and submit to the Probate Registry.
+Read our step-by-step guide to applying for probate.

 £273 court fee plus £1.50 for each official copy you need.